kronda/kronda/wp-content/plugins/wordpress-tabs-slides/readme.txt

 (Since version 1.8) Slides is available in accordion-like structure.
 You can call it with accordion tag.

 == Changelog ==

+= Version 2.0.1 =
+* Added: Custom CSS Style
+* Fixed: Some improvements on default CSS
+* Change: scripts and styles insert with wp_enqueue_styles and wp_enqueue_scripts

+= Version 2.0 =
+* Fixed: gap between title and content on tabs
+* Fixed: Disable script problem in the frontpage
+* Fixed: Javascript issue on slider
+* Added: Style option
+* Added: Enable script on specify post/page only

 = Version 1.9 =
 * Fix javascript conflict with eshop (thanks peter)
 * Copyright text is disable